Take a moment and imagine cutting your carbohydrate intake by 90 percent. It sounds incredibly challenging, but it is still possible.

-Now imagine following a diet without carbohydrates, such as pasta, bread, legumes, baked goods, sweets and even fruits and vegetables.
+Imagine following a diet without carbohydrates, such as pasta, bread, legumes, baked goods, sweets, and fruits and vegetables.

-For many, the idea of a low carb diet, let alone a diet without carbohydrates at all, probably seems like a cruel form of torture.
+For many, a low-carb diet, let alone a diet without carbohydrates, probably seems like a cruel form of torture.

 Cutting these sources of carbohydrates from your diet changes the type of macronutrients your body uses as fuel.

-Each carbohydrate / low carb diet is a little different, but it drastically reduces glucose (sugar) intake over the course of several phases, resulting in a diet that maintains carbohydrates at about 20-50 net grams or even less up to date.
+Each carbohydrate / low-carb diet is a little different.
+Still, it drastically reduces glucose (sugar) intake throughout several phases, resulting in a diet that maintains carbohydrates at about 20-50 net grams or even less up to date.

-Some people who follow a diet almost free of carbohydrates consume up to 80 percent to 95 percent of their total calories from fats and proteins, especially from things like oil, more fatty cuts of meat and butter.
+Some people who follow a diet almost free of carbohydrates consume up to 80 percent to 95 percent of their total calories from fats and proteins, especially from oil and more fatty cuts of meat and butter.

-Although it is very difficult to eat alongside carbohydrates for a prolonged period, when done in the short term and in a healthy way, low carb diets can be beneficial for the right people.
+Although it is tough to eat alongside carbohydrates for a prolonged period when done in the short term and healthy, low carb diets can benefit the right people.

-While the results of the study are mixed in general, some large studies have found that low-carbohydrate diets tend to be more effective for short-term weight loss than low-fat diets.
+While the study results are mixed in general, some extensive studies have found that low-carbohydrate diets tend to be more effective for short-term weight loss than low-fat diets.

-And in general terms, the lower the carbohydrate diet, the more likely it is to result in very rapid weight loss, especially for those who struggle with obesity.
+Moreover, in general terms, the lower the carbohydrate diet, the more likely it results in very rapid weight loss, especially for those who struggle with obesity.

 On the other hand, carbohydrates are necessary for more than energy: they also give us fiber and are found in plant foods that contain essential nutrients, such as antioxidants.